 “Nothing is true.
 Everything is permitted.”
 So goes the famous line from the Assassin’s Creed games.
 Is there any truth to nothing being true?

-In addition to being an honest and quite simple person, I have long held a belief in absolutism with regards to truth, morality, and ethics, and have always disregarded relativism in those areas of life as dangerously misguided.
+In addition to being an honest and quite simple person, I have long held a belief in absolutism with regards to truth, morality, and ethics, and have tended to disregard relativism in those areas of life as dangerously misguided.
 I am the stick in the mud that ruins people’s “fun” because I want to do the right thing.
 But that also makes me the guy who will admit when he makes a mistake, and have no problems blowing the whistle on myself.
-Holding onto an absolutionist viewpoint has also instilled in me a respect for “natural law” that is not unlike what was first presented by the early Greek philosophers such as Plato and Aristotle, and further reinforced later in history by men like John Locke: that humans have certain innate, inalienable, “natural” rights which go beyond the arbitrary laws of governments and nations.
+Holding onto an this viewpoint has also instilled in me a respect for “natural law” that is not unlike what was first presented by the early Greek philosophers such as Plato and Aristotle, and further reinforced later in history by men like John Locke: that humans have certain innate, inalienable, natural rights which go beyond the arbitrary laws of governments and nations.